-IBM beefed up its smart building initiative with a handful of products that help IT organizations integrate their operations with those of building management systems
+IBM beefed up its smart building initiative with a handful of products that help IT organizations integrate their operations with those of building management systems and their surrounding environments.

 Specifically, the company has delivered products that tie asset management and energy management software together with facilities management software.
 The intent is to make it easier for IT to create a sustainable enterprise, as well as stay compliant with energy regulations imposed by utility companies and state and federal governments.

 "This is a collection of software and tools that can be deployed on traditional or blade servers made by IBM or other vendors, either on-premises or in the cloud," said Rich Lechner, vice president for Energy and Environment at IBM.
 "CIOs and others in the C-level suite have wrestled for years with integrating heterogeneous IT environments; now we are helping them integrate heterogeneous environments in the building management area," he said.

 Lechner believes CIOs, along with executives responsible for compliance, will play an important role in helping integrate building management systems, if only because smart building helps them achieve goals already listed in their job descriptions.

 "For CIOs and compliance people, there are several important reasons they need to be involved.
 By improving the energy efficiencies of the IT environment, they can reduce costs and also overcome operational barriers like ensuring [IT] has enough power to meet customer demands," Lechner said.
 "This is already on their to-do list."

 Some analysts believe tying together a range of different assets and data to control energy consumption and a company's carbon footprint increasingly will be an information, rather than an infrastructure, challenge.